cbib/TraceGroomer/README.md

 ## Requirements

-TraceGroomer requires Python 3.10+ installed or as a virtual environment.
+TraceGroomer requires Python 3.10+.
+Running in a virtual environment is highly recommended.

 For installing locally, clone this repository, make sure you have activated your virtual environment with Python 3.10+